maniospas/smoll/docs/reference.md

 ```

 You can also import a file as a namespace to access its
 contents with the `:` notation.
 This is more verbose
 but unambiguous, like below.
-You can even access namespaces
+You can even access child
-defined within the imported namespace.
+namespaces defined within the imported onne.

 ```python
 import "std/core.s" as core